occisn/calc-problem-solving/README.md

 Hobby project using the macro programming features of stack-based GNU Emacs Calc, leading to esoteric-looking code, to solve numeric puzzles as those proposed by Project Euler or Rosetta code.

+_All information and codes are included in the present README file._

 ## Introduction

 Calc is a stack-based calculator included in GNU Emacs.
 It can be used as a standard calculator similar to HP28/48 calculators, or for advanced mathematics.